russsiq/laravel-docs-ru/docs/starter-kits.md

 <a name="laravel-breeze"></a>
 ## Laravel Breeze

-Laravel Breeze is a minimal, simple implementation of all of Laravel's [authentication features](/docs/{{version}}/authentication), including login, registration, password reset, email verification, and password confirmation.
-Laravel Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
+Laravel Breeze is a minimal, simple implementation of all of Laravel's [authentication features](authentication.md), including login, registration, password reset, email verification, and password confirmation.
+Laravel Breeze's view layer is made up of simple [Blade templates](blade.md) styled with [Tailwind CSS](https://tailwindcss.com).
 Breeze provides a wonderful starting point for beginning a fresh Laravel application.

 <a name="laravel-breeze-installation"></a>
-### Installation
+### Установка

-First, you should [create a new Laravel application](/docs/{{version}}/installation), configure your database, and run your [database migrations](/docs/{{version}}/migrations):
+First, you should [create a new Laravel application](installation.md), configure your database, and run your [database migrations](migrations.md):

 ```bash
 curl -s https://laravel.build/example-app | bash